weslai/stabilo_ubicamp2020/README.md

 I did this project during my master study in Summer 2020. \
 The task was to classify the handwriting sensor data into 52 Classes(Upper and lower case letters).
 The handwriting sensor data were recorded of two 3D accelerometers, a 3D gyroscope, a 3D magnetometer and a 1D force sensor sampled at 100 Hz. \
-Our final result got the accuracy for 64.59% in classifying 52 Letters \ For more detail, please look into [Stabilo-Challenge](https://stabilodigital.com/ubicomp-2020-challenge/)
+Our final result got the accuracy for 64.59% in classifying 52 Letters.\

+For more detail, please look into [Stabilo-Challenge](https://stabilodigital.com/ubicomp-2020-challenge/)

 ## Source Code